stevejay/middleengine-website/src/posts/2015-07-22-blue-green-deployment-in-aws.md

 While I set this up so that the public hosted zone points to the first load balancer and the private hosted zone to the second load balancer, this is just the initial order.
 The load balancer that the record sets for each zone point to will swap over each time you go through the deployment process.

-## Deploying to the Staging Environment
+## Deploying to the Staging environment

 The setup is now complete, so lets start deploying some code the blue-green way!
 I decided that I needed three distinct steps to the deployment process: